elizaibeth/Crypto-Price-Predictor/README.md

 direction model automatically.
 Pass `--ticker ETH-USD` or `--model auto` to override them.

-The first run downloads ten years of Yahoo Finance `BTC-USD` daily closes; later runs update the persistent SQLite cache.
+The first run requests up to twelve years of Yahoo Finance `BTC-USD` daily closes (Yahoo may return less for dates before the asset was listed); later runs update the persistent SQLite cache.
 Training and evaluation use the latest **365 days by default**.
 Each run trains, calibrates and evaluates a directional model per horizon, then writes: